Middlesbrough: Islam

 The Muslim community is represented in several mosques in Middlesbrough.
-Muslim sailors visited Middlesbrough from about 1890. and, in 1961, Azzam and Younis Din opened the first Halal butcher shop.
+Muslim sailors visited the town from about 1890 and, in 1961, Azzam and Younis Din opened the first Halal butcher shop.

 The first mosque was a house in Grange Road in 1962.
-There are approximately seven mosques in Middlesbrough, the most prominent of which are the Al-Madina Jamia Mosque, on Waterloo Road, the Dar ul Islam Central Mosque, on Southfield Road, and the Abu Bakr Mosque & Community Centre, which is currently temporarily situated on Cannon Park Way.
+There are around seven in Middlesbrough; the most prominent of which are the Al-Madina Jamia Mosque, on Waterloo Road; the Dar ul Islam Central Mosque, on Southfield Road; and the Abu Bakr Mosque & Community Centre, which is currently temporarily situated on Cannon Park Way.

 Sikhism

 The Sikh community established its first gurdwara in Milton Street in 1967.
 After a time in Southfield Road, the centre is now in Lorne Street and was opened in 1990.

 Hinduism

 There is a Hindu Cultural Centre in Westbourne Grove, North Ormesby, which was opened in 1990.